 The aesthetic of Stas Kadrulev’s photography is refined and minimalistic.
 There is a certain feeling of relaxation experienced while admiring his breathtaking landscapes.
 And we could push it even further, by branding his art of Zen.
 Indeed, the postures of some models are reminding of those arrangements of stones in Japanese rock gardens.
 As a result, he would be a creator of poetic “flesh gardens”.

-The photographer enjoys playing with flesh.
+The photographer enjoys playing with flesh, much like people enjoy BabestationCams to see other kinds of flesh.
 He models it as if it was clay, and the result is statuesque and intense.
 His models are seemingly courageous as they contort in bizarre positions while standing naked in cold.
 This, alongside the original camera angles add to the epic result.
 We could say that the work of Stas Kadrulev gives new perspectives on nudity.
 His shots are not erotic, yet they are intimate and touching.
 You can almost feel the skin breathing in the middle of its natural setting making them feel alive in their elements of nature.